ResursBank/ecomphp/README.md

 * EComPHP will, as of v1.0.1 and v1.1.1, uses [this curl library](https://bitbucket.tornevall.net/projects/LIB/repos/tornelib-php/browse/classes/tornevall_network.php) (bundled) for most of the webcalls that is not provided through the WSDL package.

 As this module uses [curl](https://curl.haxx.se) and [SoapClient](http://php.net/manual/en/class.soapclient.php) to work, there are dependencies in curl and xml libraries (as shown above).
 For Ubuntu, you can quickly fetch those with apt-get (apt-get install php-curl php-xml) if they do not already exists in your system.
 There might be a slight chance that you also need openssl or similar, as our services runs on https-only (normally openssl are delivered automatically, but sometimes they do not - apt-get install openssl might work in those cases if you have access to the server).

+## PHP 7.2

+As of 3 september 2017, there PHP 7.2RC1 has been released.
+Does the library work with PHP 7.2?

+- Yes, the tests are confirmed to run with 7.2RC1.

 ## What this library do and do not